yemoalakija/battleshipgamep3/README.md

 ## CREDIT

-- [I AM RESPONSIVE](https://amiresponsive.co.uk/) - Used for media screens
+- [I Am Responsive](https://amiresponsive.co.uk/) - Used for media screens
+- [CI Python Linter](https://pep8ci.herokuapp.com/) - Used for python validator
+- [Heroku](https://heroku.com) - Used to deploy Battleship Game.

 ## ACKNOWLEDGEMENT

-This website was completed in accordance with the criteria for Portfolio 1 Project of The Full Stack Software Developer Diploma at the Code Institute.
-My special gratitude goes to everyone that has made this project successful including my mentor Precious Ijege, the Slack community (particularly Shaun Buck and Kera Cudmore) and the entire Code Institute for their support and assistance.
+This website was completed in accordance with the criteria for Portfolio 3 Project of The Full Stack Software Developer Diploma at the Code Institute.